 Download and install the

-For information about how to obtain and install the vSphere Plugin for
+For information about how to obtain and install

-kubectl, see Download and Install the Kubernetes CLI Tools for vSphere in the vSphere with Tanzu documentation.
+kubectl vsphere plugin, see Download and Install the Kubernetes CLI Tools for vSphere in the vSphere with Tanzu documentation.

 Connect to the supervisor cluster and add it as a management cluster to the